bowen0701/bowen0701.github.io/README.md

 # research-eng 🧠💻

-This repository is a curated collection of notes, derivations, and implementations at the intersection of **Deep Learning, Generative Modeling, Reinforcement Learning and AI4Science Research and Engineering**.
+This repository is a curated collection of notes, derivations, and implementations at the intersection of **DDeep Learning, Generative Modeling (Diffusion/LLMs), Reinforcement Learning and AI4Science Research and Engineering**.

 As a Research Engineer, I use this space to bridge the gap between theoretical first principles and high-performance implementations.